erkyrath/bloggor/README.md

 }}}
 ```

 Markdown has a format for images and image links, but I decided I hate it, so now I use this.
 (All lines but `img:` are optional.)
-Note that even though this is multiline construct, it creates one inline image or link.
+Note that even though this is a multiline construct, it creates one inline image or link.

 ```
 {{: